Jaiph

 This sample runs two prompt workflows in parallel: one with Cursor and one with Claude.

 Each workflow sets its own agent.backend, captures the prompt response, and logs it.
-The default workflow uses run async to fan out both workflows concurrently, with an implicit join before completion.
+The default workflow uses run async to fan out both workflows concurrently.
+Each run async response resolves on the first read, or at the end of the embracing workflow.

 #!/usr/bin/env jaiph